 - Will I share meals with my host and what will the cost be?

 Most of our hosts do not offer meals because we discovered that our guests really enjoyed

 a flexible schedule to have meals with friends, stay at school or the library to study.
 Some

-families share meals once a week, and others end up eating together spontaneously when
+hosts and guests share meals once a week, and others end up eating together spontaneously when

 schedules match up.
 If this is important to you please let us know!